Logarithmic Donaldson-Thomas theory: Moduli of ideal sheaves

-such that the subscheme $Z$ is the inverse image, along the contraction, of a subscheme $\overline Z\subset\overline{\mathcal Y}$.
-By the definition of strong transversality, every component of $\mathcal Y$ has nonempty intersection with the subscheme.
-The only possibility for a $\mathbb G_m$ to stabilize a subscheme is at the tube components.
-However, by hypothesis, the subscheme $\overline Z$ has no tube components.
-Since the $\mathbb G_m$ acts on the contraction as well as $Z$ itself, it follows that in fact no subtorus can stabilize the given point.
+which collapses the $\mathbb P^1$-bundles corresponding to these vertices to their base.
+Furthermore, the subscheme ${\mathcal Z}$ is the inverse image, along this contraction, of a subscheme $\overline {\mathcal Z}\subset\overline{\mathcal Y}$.
+By the definition of algebraic transversality, every component of $\mathcal Y$ has nonempty intersection with the subscheme.
+The only possibility for a $\mathbb G_m$ to stabilize a subscheme is by scaling the fibers of a $\mathbb P^1$-bundle component in $\overline{\mathcal Y}$.
+But in order for $\mathbb G_m$ to stabilize such a subscheme, that subscheme, restricted to this component, has to be pulled back along the projection, and therefore it has to be a tube subscheme.
+But we have blown down all the tube components of $\mathcal Y$, and thus by DT stability, the remaining $\mathbb P^1$-bundle components cannot contain tube subschemes.
 It follows that the stabilizer must be finite, as required. \end{proof}